 Just once, in 1918, in a promotional ploy that went comically awry.
 Clarke explains:

 “I gave a viola recital in New York…and as viola pieces were so scarce I put in two or three of my own.
 But I thought it would look silly to have my name on the program too often so I invented the name ‘Anthony Trent’ as composer of one of them [Morpheus]….Well, the next day I discovered that the critics were very much interested in Mr Trent, but had almost ignored the pieces by Rebecca Clarke.
 So a few years later, when my music was beginning to be published, I killed Anthony Trent─officially and with no regrets─and I’ve never been bothered by him since!”

 Clarke told this story several times, most notably in a 1945 lecture, a facsimile of which appears in the published edition of Morpheus, along with a puff-piece from Vogue that features Clarke and Trent on the same page.
-It wasn’t quite true—Clarke’s pieces got good-to-excellent reviews, while Trent’s got the back of the hand, if it got anything at all—but the result was the same: a year later, in the wake of all the publicity over her surprise triumph at the Coolidge competition, Clarke blew the whistle on herself and reclaimed the piece as her own.
+The story wasn’t quite true—Clarke’s pieces got good-to-excellent reviews, while Trent’s got the back of the hand, if it got anything at all—but the result was the same: a year later, in the wake of all the publicity over her surprise triumph at the Coolidge competition, Clarke blew the whistle on herself and reclaimed Morpheus as her own.
 She never used a pseudonym again.